TrshPuppy/netpuppy/README.md

 ```
 ## This project is still being built & improved!
 ### Contributing:
-Just create a pull request and I (TrshPuppy) will review it.
+Just fork and create a pull request w/ a description of your changes.
+I (TrshPuppy) will review it! :)
 ### Python?
 This project was originally written in Python.
 If you'd like to fork the Python branch (which isn't being updated), you can check it out [here](https://github.com/TrshPuppy/NetPuppy/tree/python-version-abandoned)!